albertjanw/eponadocs/EponaMC_spfx/EponaMC_installation.md

 ## Install or update the SPFX app.

-At the time of writing required package file can be retrieved from [https://docscorpepona.sharepoint.com/Solution/Forms/AllItems.aspx](https://docscorpepona.sharepoint.com/Solution/Forms/AllItems.aspx).
-Please make sure to get the latest version of the epona-dms-legal.sppkg file.
+At the time of writing required package file can be retrieved from [../readme.md](https://github.com/albertjanw/eponadocs).

 1. Get a local copy of epona-dms-legal.sppkg.
 2. Navigate to the app catalog site and select &#39;Distribute apps for SharePoint&#39;